Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 Sure!
 Use the Novice/Grads Facebook Group to coordinate this.

 Yes.
-For the Foundation Certificate in Nail Technology, a photographic portfolio of 14 clients is required to be submitted within a year of the date of your first module.
-The required photos are outlined in your workbook which you will receive on your first day of class.
+For the Foundation Certificate in Nail Technology, a photographic portfolio of 12 clients is required to be submitted within a year of the date of your first module.
+The required photos are outlined in The Theory of Nails online and in the Files Tab of our student Facebook Group which you will receive on your first day of class.

 Click below to submit your portfolio -